 - 1 clove garlic grated or finely minced

 - 1 teaspoon Italian seasoning

 - 2 cups cherry tomatoes quartered and deseeded

 - 1 large cucumber peeled, deseeded, and diced

 - 1 cup Kalamata olives halved

 - 6 ounces crumbled feta cheese

 - Fill a large stockpot with water and add 1 tablespoon of kosher salt.
 Set the stockpot over high heat and bring the water to a boil.
 Once the water is boiling, reduce the heat to medium and add the red lentil pasta.
 Cook the pasta to al dente according to package instructions.
-Drain the pasta and immediately rinse it under cool, running water to halt the cooking process and to get rid of any excess starch.1 tablespoon + ½ teaspoon kosher salt, 1 pound red lentil penne
+Drain the pasta and immediately rinse it under cold water to halt the cooking process and get rid of any excess starch.1 tablespoon + ½ teaspoon kosher salt, 1 pound red lentil penne

 - While the pasta is cooking, make the vinaigrette.
 Whisk together the olive oil, red wine vinegar, dijon mustard, honey, garlic, Italian seasoning, ½ teaspoon kosher salt, and black pepper in a small mixing bowl.
 Set aside.1 tablespoon + ½ teaspoon kosher salt, ¼ cup extra virgin olive oil, ¼ cup red wine vinegar, 1 teaspoon dijon mustard, ½ teaspoon honey, 1 clove garlic, 1 teaspoon Italian seasoning, ½ teaspoon black pepper